Clinical Trials in Mexico: Addressing the Challenges

-Western Europe are encountering various challenges in clinical trial research, ranging from high costs to inadequate patient recruitment rates.
+Western Europe are encountering various challenges in clinical trials research, ranging from high costs to inadequate patient recruitment rates.
 This has resulted in a growing trend to transfer clinical research into newly emerging regions of the world.

 Latin America has recently emerged as a market of choice because it poses less of a logistical challenge than more remote Asian countries such as China and India.
 1 Among countries in Latin America, Mexico, Argentina, and Brazil conduct the largest number of clinical trials.
 Mexico, in particular, has become a leading pharmaceutical market, and a prominent clinical trials location.